scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 ## Growth

-In many business situations, this might not be the best time for non-mainstream engineering choices, which are percieved too risky.
+In many business situations, this might not be the best time for non-mainstream engineering choices, which are perceived as too risky.
 For this and other reasons, it is not the easiest time to work on Clojure growth.

 However, that is what we are actively working on now.